-Why is everyone talking about Nigeria and #EndSARS?
+Why are people talking about Nigeria and #EndSARS?

 The Nigerian army — which did not respond to requests for comment — denied on Twitter that soldiers had been on the scene.

-As fury soared, however, Babajide Sanwo-Olu, the Lagos state governor, said he had ordered a probe into “the adopted rules of engagement employed by the men of the Nigerian Army deployed to the Lekki Toll Gate.”
+As fury soared, however, Babajide Sanwo-Olu, the Lagos state governor, said he had ordered a probe into “the adopted rules of engagement employed by the men of the Nigerian army deployed to the Lekki Toll Gate.”

-The Nigerian vice president, Yemi Osinbajo, said on Twitter that he visited victims of the Lekki shootings in the hospital.
+Nigerian Vice President Yemi Osinbajo said on Twitter that he visited victims of the Lekki shootings in the hospital.

 “The pain of these terrible events is palpable in our towns and cities, and some losses are irreplaceable, but we can and will get justice for all of them,” he wrote.
 “I stand with Lagos & all other affected states in these trying times.”